oscarvz/hono-preact-starter/README.md

 > [!WARNING]
 > Currently doesn't support server-side data fetching & hydration for passed
 > down props.
-This will likely be addressed soon.
+This might or might not be addressed soon.